Tree Selection Depends on Purpose; Fruit-Bearing, Ornamental, Privacy, or Shadeby Kelly R. Smith

 Trees in our yards serve many purposes.
-Some are ornamental, some bear fruit, some are for privacy, and some provide shade which reduces energy bills.
+Some are ornamental, some, like avocado trees, bear fruit, some are for privacy, and some provide shade which reduces energy bills.
 With that in mind, when choosing the right trees you must ask yourself what purpose they will serve.

 How to Choose Fruit Trees